Hell Town RV Park

 Artwork by Lara Clayton

-(for Episode 1 click here)
+(To start at the beginning with Episode 1 click here)

 (Rated Mature for Adult content)

 Chapter 2: On Gate World

 (Last time on Hell Town—In a far corner of Piper’s bedroom, The Shimmer observed.
 Its heart beat madly as if it were experiencing everything Piper was.
 It’s colors throbbed in measured indigos and silvers.
 And went undetected by the lovers.)